abhishek-bisht-21/abhishek-bisht-21/README.md

 <h2 align="left">About Me </h2>

 - 🔭 I’m currently as Software Developer Engineer in Test at SOTI.
 Responsible for creating Automation scripts, Designing Automation Framework using Playwright,Appium, .NET.
-I have previously worked at Lenovo as SDE Intern, where I have developed new features to improve user experience using Angular.**
+I have previously worked at Lenovo as SDE Intern, where I have developed new features to improve user experience using Angular.

-- 🌱 I’m currently working on my **Problem Solving along with builidng new .**
+- 🌱 I’m currently working on my **Problem Solving along with builidng new.**

 - 🤝 I’m looking to collobrate on **free-lance projects and love to contribute to open source projects 💡**

-- 💬 Talk to me about **Software Engineering, problem solving and builidng Scalable Backend Systems. **
+- 💬 Talk to me about **Software Engineering, problem solving and builidng Scalable Backend Systems.**
 - 📫 How to reach out to me: abhishek.bisht.21@gmail.com